department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/research-readout-and-post-tasks.md

   - Veteran-facing research: [How to add research to Research Repo](https://github.com/department-of-veterans-affairs/va.gov-research-repository/issues/70) > *What to do when you complete your research*
   - Editor-facing research: [CMS Research Repository](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/platform/cms/research)

-**Destroy and Archive Research Materials**
+**Delete and Archive Research Materials**
 - Review your notes and synthesis materials to make sure they don't contain any PII ([Personally Identifiable Information](https://depo-platform-documentation.scrollhelp.site/research-design/what-is-pii)).
 Then add them to your github research folder, and link to them in your research report.
-- Once your readouts are complete, you should destroy any [session recordings](https://depo-platform-documentation.scrollhelp.site/research-design/recording-user-research-sessions) and transcripts saved to your local machine
+- Once your readouts are complete, you should delete [session recordings](https://depo-platform-documentation.scrollhelp.site/research-design/recording-user-research-sessions) and transcripts from your computer and empty the trash folder.

 ## Acceptance Criteria